Designing virtual simulations for pharmacy education

 Testing: Users appreciated the ability to fast-forward on scenarios, and the “replay” option allowed them to rewatch in the case they missed something.

-New addition: Lightbulb-style pop-outs to define terms.
+New addition: I included lightbulb-style pop-outs to define terms.

 Key finding